Mega Man: Film adaptation

-Development of a film based on Mega Man had begun by December 2014 when 20th Century Fox registered a website domain for the film.
-In September 2015, Fox was revealed to be developing the film with Chernin Entertainment, and its CEO Peter Chernin was set to serve as a producer, with David Ready and Michael Finfer overseeing the production for Chernin, while Mike Ireland and Ryan Horrigan were overseeing for Fox.
-Fox had attempted to secure the Mega Man rights for over two years, and officially signed a deal to do so in early 2017.
-The filmmaking duo of Henry Joost and Ariel Schulman were in final negotiations to write and direct the film for Fox and Chernin Entertainment in July 2017, when Masi Oka joined as a producer.
-In October 2018, Capcom officially announced that a live-action film was in development at Fox and Chernin Entertainment, and confirmed the involvement of Joost and Schulman along with Oka.
-The film was part of Capcom's plans to increase value in the Mega Man franchise following the release of the Mega Man original series video game Mega Man 11 that month, and the company intended for the film to draw different audiences interested in video games or action films.
-The film was set to depict the world of the Mega Man games by using a higher-budgeted film production.
-In March 2019, The Walt Disney Company officially acquired Fox, and in August, Disney CEO Bob Iger announced that several films in development at Fox would not be progressing, citing operating losses from that studio in Disney's third fiscal quarter; the Mega Man film was believed to have been one of these films.
-That October, Capcom announced that Mega Man remained slated for a live-action film adaptation to create further awareness for the brand.
+A feature film adaptation of the Mega Man video game series, published by Capcom, entered development in December 2014, when 20th Century Fox registered a domain for the film.
+In September 2015, Fox was reported to be developing the film with Chernin Entertainment.
+Its CEO Peter Chernin was attached as a producer, while executives David Ready and Michael Finfer were overseeing the production alongside Fox executives Mike Ireland and Ryan Horrigan.
+Fox had attempted to secure the film rights to Mega Man for over two years, and officially finalized the deal in early 2017.
+Filmmaking duo Henry Joost and Ariel Schulman were in final negotiations to write and direct the film in July 2017, when Masi Oka joined as a producer.
+He stated in September that the film was in early development, adding that Joost and Schulman were fans of the series and were writing the script and directing.

+Capcom formally announced the live-action film in October 2018, with the tentative title Mega Man, and confirmed the involvement of Joost, Schulman, and Oka.
+The film was given a high budget to depict the world of the Mega Man games, and was a part of Capcom's plans to increase the value of the franchise following the release of the original series video game Mega Man 11 that month.
+The film was intended to appeal to both video game fans and action film audiences.
+Following the Walt Disney Company's acquisition of Fox's entertainment assets in March 2019, Disney CEO Bob Iger announced in August that several films in development at Fox were no longer moving forward, citing operating losses from that studio in Disney's third fiscal quarter.
+The Mega Man film was believed to have been shelved, but Capcom reaffirmed its development in October and stated that the film was planned to further raise awareness of the brand.